ocaml/dune/doc/concepts.rst

 - ``profile`` the profile selected via ``--profile``
 - ``context_name`` the name of the context (``default`` or defined in the workspace file)
-- ``os_type`` is the type of the OS the build is targetting.
+- ``os_type`` is the type of the OS the build is targeting.
 This is the same as ``ocaml-config:os_type``
-- ``architecture`` is the type of the architecture the build is targetting.
+- ``architecture`` is the type of the architecture the build is targeting.
 This is the same as ``ocaml-config:architecture``
-- ``model`` is the type of the cpu the build is targetting.
+- ``model`` is the type of the CPU the build is targeting.
 This is the same as ``ocaml-config:model``
-- ``system`` is the name of the OS the build is targetting.
+- ``system`` is the name of the OS the build is targeting.
 This is the same as ``ocaml-config:system``
 - ``ignoring_promoted_rule`` is ``true`` if
   ``--ignore-promoted-rules`` was passed on the command line and